OctopusDeploy/blog/blog/2024-09/prioritize-deployments/index.md

   - Automation
 ---

 As our customers grow, we want to ensure they can deploy what they need, when they need to.
 We're pleased to introduce 2 ways to prioritize essential deployments.
-This expands on the 2023.4 feature that lets you [manually prioritize a deployment](https://octopus.com/blog/reprioritize-task-queue).
+This expands on the 'move to top' feature that lets you [manually prioritize a deployment](https://octopus.com/blog/reprioritize-task-queue).

 We've automated the prioritization process, so you can expedite essential deployments.
 We also changed the way we calculate queue times so it's easier to understand deployment progress.